SvelteKit

 If you have installed the extension, run the project in the browser:

-• Type npm run dev in the terminal and press enter (if you are using Yarn or something else, replace npm).
-Now in the terminal, you see a link to your project in the browser: Svelte-extension Open the link in your browser and you will see the following page: Svelte-extension
+npm run devin the terminal and press enter (if you are using Yarn or something else, replace npm).
+Now in the terminal, you see a link to your project in the browser:

 The text that you see at this moment in the browser is located in the src/routes/+page.svelte file.